-- Lung cancer first attributed to cigarette smoking, new polio vaccine.
+- Lung cancer first attributed to cigarette smoking, Jonas Salk announces a polio vaccine.
+James Watson and Francis Crick discover the structure of DNA molecule.

 Returning servicemen, who had only known the Depression as they were growing up, had their first home-owning experience in these look-alike "track houses".
 Although standing among others like small green tokens in a Monopoly game played on a vast, empty board, they were highly prized.
 Purchased with a GI loan, a few hundred dollars in a down payment, and small monthly payments, they represented a future of independence and prosperity.
 This house at 2116 Park Avenue was in one of the first housing developments in the Lansing neighborhood.
 Then outside the city limit, around it were open fields of the former farmland.
 Water was provided by privately owned 70 foot deep well which supplied the immediate area of houses.
 A young teacher was the first owner of this house, followed by Olga and Hilda Ask, sisters who had retired from farming.
 In 2010 it was still in possession of the third owners.